anytizer/backend.php/installation.md

  * First, design your database based on your project's specific needs.
  * Standardize the naming conventions.
- * Apply system level flags on all tables.
+ * Apply table level flags on all tables.
- * Apply Column comments in each columns, *(compulsory)*.
+ * Apply Column level comments in each columns, *(compulsory)*.
- * Generate the HTML Code for your database.
+ * Auto-generate the HTML Code for your database (with this application).
  * Write certain specific business logic codes to fulfill your requirements.
+ * Modify the source code produced.
  * Theme your website.
  * Done!
- * Modify templates and application as required.